HISTORICAL VILLAGES of the Apennines

-Another magic place within the Foreste Casentinesi National Park is San Paolo in Alpe, an ancient human settlement now abandoned.
+Another magic place within the National Park of the Casentino Forests is San Paolo in Alpe, an ancient human settlement now abandoned.
 However, the ruins of the church of Saint Augustine and its beautiful bell-gable are still visible.
 The village was then attacked by German troops which set fire to the church and civilians’ houses.

 These days, around the ruins there are fenced fields used in summer as grazing lands for livestock and the woods that surround the strict nature reserve of Sasso Fratino.

 Santa Sofia is an important centre of the Bidente Valley.
 The Bidente river crosses the town of Santa Sofia and for centuries it marked the border between the Papal States and the Grand Duchy of Tuscany.